LINDGRENBA/portfolio-landing-page/README.md

 ## Description

 Here you can find projects I have worked on before and during my time at Epicodus and see how I have progressed as a developer over time.
+You can [view this project here](https://lindgrenba.github.io/portfolio-landing-page/) through GitHub gh-pages.

 ## Setup/Installation Requirements